Introduction

 Impact assessment

-The swift patching of these vulnerabilities prevented a real-world disaster, but the potential consequences were immense.
-The primary parties at risk were OpenAI itself and its vast user base.
+The swift patching of this vulnerability prevented a real-world disaster, but the potential consequences were immense.
+The primary parties at risk were OpenAI and its vast user base.

-- The Developer Community: These findings serve as a stark warning to the entire AI development community about the novel attack surfaces presented by LLMs.
-The reliance on a complex web of open-source dependencies creates supply chain risks that require constant vigilance.
+- The Developer Community: This finding serves as a stark warning to the entire AI development community about the novel attack surfaces presented by LLMs.
+The reliance on a complex web of dependencies and the power of the models themselves create risks that require constant vigilance.

 How to protect yourself